Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

 \subsection{Temperature dependence of RIXS at the V L$_3$ pre-edge}

 { }

-The high-energy crystal-field excitations \textit{a} and \textit{b} presented in Fig. \ref{fig:holedoping}(c) reflect the Hund's exchange and the octahedral component of the crystal splitting between the t$_{2g}$ and $e_g$ manifolds, respectively\cite{YUSHANKAI2013,DEGROOT2008}.
-The intra-t$_{2g}$ splitting leaves a signature in the lineshape of peak \textit{a}, and is in fact present as a shoulder below 200 meV even in Fig. \ref{fig:holedoping}(c) near the elastic line.
-We found that this feature is best resolved when exciting the system at feature A of Fig. \ref{fig:holedoping} (a) [see the inset to Fig. \ref{fig:holedoping}(d)].
+In this section we focus on the intra-t$_{2g}$ excitations, which are found below 200 meV energy loss.
+They are best resolved when exciting the system at feature A of Fig. \ref{fig:holedoping} (a) [see the inset of Fig. \ref{fig:holedoping}(d)].

-To get more insight concerning the low energy excitations and to relate them to the phase diagram of the AVO$_3$ vanadates, we have performed a detailed RIXS experiment spanning a temperature range from approximately 30 K to room temperature using a state-of-the-art energy resolution of 40 meV.
-This set of data was acquired for both $x$=0 and $x$=0.1 and is presented in Fig. \ref{fig:result_tdep}(a)-(c).
-The temperature dependence of the position of the intensity maximum of the spectra is plotted in Fig. \ref{fig:result_tdep}(d).
-We chose the positions of the maxima of \textbf{c} as the physical quantity to extract from the spectrum, since it is straightforward to determine in comparison with e.g. comparable peak areas.
-We label the components of the spectra in Fig. \ref{fig:result_tdep}(c).
-We denote the elastic line as \textbf{a} centered at 0 meV, and the asymmetric peak \textbf{c} which has a maximum in the 140-160 meV range and a long tail that reaches the baseline near 500 meV.
-Furthermore, there are temperature dependent intensity variations after \textbf{a} near 30-80 meV, which we label as \textbf{b}.
+To get more insight concerning these low energy excitations and to relate them to the phase diagram of the AVO$_3$ vanadates, we acquired high-resolution data as a function of temperature from 30 K to room temperature.
+We have used the state-of-the-art energy resolution of 40 meV.
+Data for LVO and LSVO are presented in Fig. \ref{fig:result_tdep}(a)-(c).
+In Fig. \ref{fig:result_tdep} (c) present a comparison between LVO and LSVO at the endpoints of the temperature series (30 K and 300 K).
+Near the elastic line (labeled as \textbf{a}) we reveal the presence of an asymmetric peak (\textbf{c}) which has a maximum in the 140-160 meV range and a long tail that reaches the baseline near 500 meV.
+Furthermore, there are temperature dependent intensity variations in the 30-80 meV energy range.
+We label this energy region as \textbf{b}.
 The complex temperature evolution we found reveals that different contributions are present with possibly differing temperature dependencies.